shubhamkalokhe/Data-Science-Internship-Program/README.md

-Certainly!
-Here's a README template for your GitHub repository showcasing multiple data science projects:

----

 # Data Science Projects Repository

 Welcome to my Data Science Projects Repository!
 This repository contains a collection of data science projects completed during my internship program with CoachX.
 Each project focuses on different aspects of data analysis, machine learning, and predictive modeling.